colin-chang/md2html/README.md

 ```

 ## Tips
-in addition to outter links, we currently only support associated resources of markdown files from its peer directory or subdirectories.
+in addition to outer links, we currently only support associated resources of markdown files from its peer directory or subdirectories.